- How to Create a No Code AI Chat Bot and Publish It

 Wotnot.io

-For training the bot you can upload various kinds of documents using which it can learn and answer automatically in case of queries are not very frequently asked.
+For training the bot, you can upload various kinds of documents, using which it can learn and answer automatically in case queries are not frequently asked.

-For any SaaS companies, it would be a great tool to embed to answer FAQs and questions related to the company.
+For any SaaS companies, it would be a great tool to embed to answer FAQs and questions related to the company, making it a great way to automate customer support.

 Typebot

 Typebot is a great tool for anyone who wants to add aesthetic and attractive designs to their interactive bots.
-You can create conversational UIs with conditional logic, you can setup responses that are beyond just text.
+You can create conversational UIs with conditional logic, and you can set up responses that are beyond just text.

-You can easily embed a bot created into website, notion pages or even Whatsapp.
-If you are a marketer or an instructor who has online courses, Typebot can easily integrate in your website and answer questions to your students in case of instructor unavailability.
+You can easily embed a bot into a website, Notion pages or even WhatsApp.
+If you are a marketer or instructor with online courses, Typebot can easily integrate into your website and provide answers to your students in case of instructor unavailability.
+This way, you don’t have to keep a support team online, and you also keep the customers happy.

 Tidio